-succession it may be necessary to submit a claim for a second or third course before the previous course has ended.
+If undertaking courses in quick succession it may be necessary to submit a claim for a second or third course before the previous course has ended.
 In these cases the Course Evaluation Form can be submitted when you have completed enough study to effectively evaluate the Provider.

-If undertaking courses in quick
+If your course is split into modules, list each module you are claiming for.
 However, for longer courses of study such as degree level, where the academic year is out of synch with the financial year, it is permissible to use one claim for several modules which count towards a continuous and recognised block of study which may extend into or start in the next financial year.
 TOP TIP: You must refer to the Joint